 In fact, this is what too many of us miss.
 We spend a great deal of time explaining the sin part and wind up failing to show that the gospel is bigger and better.
 “As society moves further and further away from its Christian moorings, the church is given more and more of an opportunity to model a counter-cultural alternative,” he writes.
 We have the opportunity to show the world something better.
 And we do it by being clear on our message and lavishly generous in our relationships.

-This, I believe, is the key: when it comes right down to it, how we love one another within the church, especially those dealing with same sex attraction, is what will get people’s attention.
+This, I believe, is the key: when it comes right down to it, how we love one another within the church, especially those experiencing same-sex attraction, is what will get people’s attention.
 It’s easy to write off someone you don’t know as a bigot; it’s a lot harder to do that to someone who has demonstrated great love for others.

 There’s no doubt that if you raise concerns about same-sex marriage today, you’re in for a whole heap of trouble.

-I live in Canada, where it’s been legal for nearly a decade (it was pushed through in an outgoing Prime Minister’s misguided attempt to create a legacy for himself).
-While society as a whole certainly hasn’t crumbled around us—and, for the time being at least, polygamy and pedophilia are still crimes—if you oppose homosexuality (even considerately) it is risky business.
-Say the wrong thing to the wrong person and you’re likely to be facing the Canadian Human Rights Tribunal.
+Same-sex marriage was legalized in the United States since 2015.
+It was legalized in Canada a decade prior.
+While society as a whole certainly hasn’t crumbled around us—and, for the time being at least, polygamy and pedophilia are still crimes—to even tacitly oppose same-sex marriage (or any other highly politicized element of the LGBTQ movement) is risky business.
+Say the wrong thing to the wrong person and, in Canada, you’re likely to be facing the Canadian Human Rights Tribunal.

 That’s the world we live in now—one that pressures us to back away from a biblical view of sexuality, to fudge on what the Bible actually does say about sex and marriage.
 And make no mistake, many do compromise.
 “Jesus didn’t say anything about homosexuality, so obviously it wasn’t an issue for him,” suggest some.
 “If you’re going to appeal to Leviticus, why aren’t you stoning people who eat shellfish and wear poly-cotton blends?” say others.
 The Bible is homophobic, outdated and needs to be set aside in favor of “the new thing God is doing.”